AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 **What's Next??**
 1. Crontab to make the script run every minute in order to check whether or not to send the notification

-   Experimental: Try `sudo crontab -e` to create the crontab for the script

-   In the crontab write `* * * * * sudo bash /home/youruser/score.sh`
+   If anyone knows how to make the crontab for this, I would appreciate the help.
+I've tried `sudo crontab -e` and then `* * * * * /home/youruser/score.sh` but this doesn't work.
+Does anyone know any other ways to do this?

-   Save the crontab

-   This shouldn't actually run the script, it should only work for the notification portion of the script, so therefore whenever the user gains points, they will get a notification
 3. HTML Page for the scoring machine
 4. Possible Python version of the scoring machine